Our guide to ICEHOTEL, Sweden

 Under the Arctic Skin, artists: Rob Harding & Timsam Harding Photo: Asaf Kliger

-- Toilets, showers and storage are located in the warm section of ICEHOTEL, staffed 24 h.
+- Toilets, showers and storage are located in the warm section of ICEHOTEL, staffed 24 hours a day - it can be a 5 minute walk to this facilities from your room.

 - Instead of doors, the Ice rooms have curtains that you draw for privacy.